 Understanding what reel size is best suited to your fishing rod ensures you have a well-balanced outfit which feels good when holding, casting, retrieving, or fighting a fish.

-Speaking from experience, avoid opening any reel casings as they’re tightly packed with small washers, springs and cogs and losing one can be painful.
+Avoid opening any reel casings as they’re tightly packed with small washers, springs and cogs and losing one can be painful.
 Leave this to a registered technician.
-In saying that, misery turns to delight once you realise you now have an excuse to buy a new reel.

 Now you know what to look for, check out the full range of fishing reels available online at Outdoria and in tackle shops around Australia.